ncornwall/myQuantifiedSelf/README.md

 # My Quantified Self

 This is a little project for analyzing running data.
 It will merge data from Nike+, Strava, and Apple Watch, remove duplicates, and generate some interesting insights from the data.
-You

 # How to use this project